St-Mavic/UoPeople/CS-1102-01-Programming1-AY2024-T1/WEEK2/README.md

 + If the book is new, add it to the library.
 1. For "Borrow Books":

-1.Prompt the user to enter the book title and the number of books to borrow.
+1. Prompt the user to enter the book title and the number of books to borrow.
-1.Check if the requested number of books is available in the library.
+1. Check if the requested number of books is available in the library.
-1.If the books are available, update the quantity and display a success message.
+1. If the books are available, update the quantity and display a success message.
-1.If not, display an error message.
+1. If not, display an error message.
 4. For "Return Books":

 + Prompt the user to enter the book title and the number of books to return.